Skip to main content

 A wellness program’s classification as a group health plan dictates the extent of its legal obligations under both ERISA and the ACA.

-Many employers choose to integrate their wellness programs with their existing to simplify compliance.
+Many employers choose to integrate their wellness programs with their existing group health plans to simplify compliance.
 By making the wellness program a feature of the major medical plan, the employer can often rely on the medical plan’s existing compliance with the broader group health plan mandates.
 However, this approach also means that the wellness program is subject to all of the same rules and regulations as the medical plan, including the ACA’s coverage mandates and ERISA’s fiduciary duties.

 Key Differences in Regulation